Under 2 hours

 - Examine the blade.
 Decide if it is better to sharpen it or replace it.

-- If your blade has dents or cracks, replace it.
-You can’t sharpen a damaged lawn mower blade.
+- If your blade has cracks, is missing large pieces, or is severely bent, replace it.
+You shouldn’t sharpen a heavily damaged lawn mower blade.

-- If your blade is just nicked or bent, try sharpening it.
+- If your blade is just nicked, chipped, or dull, try sharpening it.

 Lawnmower blade sharpening can be done several ways.
 You may already have some of the blade sharpening tools you need:

-- Sharpening a lawn mower blade by hand uses metal files, chisels and punches.
+- Sharpening a lawn mower blade by hand uses metal files or abrasives.

 - Sharpening a blade by machine uses a blade sharpener, bench grinder or angle grinder.